QTraceHelp/Help/users.md

 Administrators can complete the following steps to send an invitation to a new User:

+1. Click Add User.

+    The New User screen will be displayed.

 ### Resend User Invitation

-Complete the following steps to resend an invitation to a User.
+Complete the following steps to resend an invitation to a User:

-    >Note

 ### Edit User